Customizing Vim

 $ mkdir -p ~/.vim/plugin/python

-$ cp plugin_files.vim ~/.vim/plugin/python/
+$ cp file_1.vim file_2.vim ~/.vim/plugin/python/

-If you want to add plugins that should work based on specific filetype, add them to the ftplugin directory:
+If you want to add plugins that should work based on a specific filetype, add them to the ftplugin directory:

 $ mkdir -p ~/.vim/ftplugin